htang113/Multi-task-electronic/README.md

 3.2 Demo for using our pre-trained model

-The model inference script is shown below:
+Our pre-trained model "EGNN_hydrocarbon_model.pt" is also included in the repository.
+In order to use the model to calculate new systems, the model inference script is shown below:

 ```
 from mtelect import infer